ExaDigiT/RAPS/README.md

 ## Support for multiple system partitions

-Multi-partition systems are supported by running the `multi-part-sim.py` script, where a list of configurations can be specified using the `-x` flag as follows:
+Multi-partition systems are supported by running `raps multi-parts ...` command, where a list of partitions can be specified using the `-x` flag as follows:

-    raps run-multi-part -x setonix/part-cpu setonix/part-gpu
+    raps run-parts -x setonix/part-cpu setonix/part-gpu

 or simply:

-    raps run-multi-part -x setonix/* # bash

-    raps run-multi-part -x 'setonix/*' # zsh
+    raps run-parts -x setonix

 This will simulate synthetic workloads on two partitions as defined in `config/setonix-cpu` and `config/setonix-gpu`.
 To replay telemetry workloads from another system, e.g., Marconi100's PM100 dataset, first create a .npz snapshot of the telemetry data, e.g.,

-    raps run-multi-part --system marconi100 -f /path/to/marconi100/job_table.parquet
+    raps run-parts --system marconi100 -f /path/to/marconi100/job_table.parquet

 This will dump a .npz file with a randomized name, e.g. ac23db.npz.
 Let's rename this file to pm100.npz for clarity.
 Note: can control-C when the simulation starts.
-Now, this pm100.npz file can be used with `multi-part-sim.py` as follows:
+Now, this pm100.npz file can be used as follows:

-    raps run-multi-part -x setonix/* -f pm100.npz --arrival poisson --scale 192
+    raps run-parts -x setonix -f pm100.npz --arrival poisson --scale 192

 ## Modifications to telemetry replay